-Attention: The M.2 solid-state drive is very sensitive.
+Attention: The M.2 solid-state drive is sensitive.
 Incorrect handling can cause damage and permanent loss of data.
 Observe the following guidelines:

 - Replace the M.2 solid-state drive only if you upgrade it or have it repaired.
-The connector and slot of the M.2 solid-state drive are not designed for frequent changes or replacement. - Do not drop the M.2 solid-state drive or subject it to physical shocks.
-Put the M.2 solid-state drive on a material, such as soft cloth, that absorbs any physical shocks. - Do not touch the connector. - Before removing the M.2 solid-state drive, make a backup copy of all the information on it, and then turn off the computer. - Never remove the M.2 solid-state drive while the computer is operating, in sleep mode, or in hibernation mode.
+The connectors and slot of the M.2 solid-state drive are not designed for frequent changes or replacement. - Do not drop the M.2 solid-state drive or subject it to physical shocks.
+Put the M.2 solid-state drive on a material, such as soft cloth, that absorbs any physical shocks. - Do not apply pressure to the cover of the M.2 solid-state drive. - Do not touch the connector. - Before removing the M.2 solid-state drive, make a backup copy of all the information on it, and then turn off the computer. - Never remove the M.2 solid-state drive while the computer is operating, in sleep mode, or in hibernation mode.